mbookham7/crdb-banking-workshop/0-build-instnace-steps.md

-Here's the improved and cleanly formatted markdown for this lab:

----

 # **Setup Lab Environment**

 This lab requires a prepared environment to work with **CockroachDB** and **Roach Bank**.
 Follow the steps below to set up all the necessary components.